maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 # Weaving Drafts

+**WIP**.
 Master list of weaving drafts in books, PDFs, etc. I own.
 I've **bolded** ones of particular interest *to me*.

-**Nota bene:** I have 2-, 4-, 6-, and 8-harness looms so anything calling for more harnesses is strictly theoretical for me!
+**Nota bene:** I have 2-harness (Saori Piccolo, 2H 2T counterbalance), 4-harness (Saori WX60, 4H 6T sinking shed), 6-harness (Inagaki R-25, 6H 6T counterbalance), and 8-harness (Toika Laila, 8H 8T countermarche) looms so anything calling for more than eight harnesses is strictly theoretical *for me*!

 # The Ashford Book of Weaving Patterns from Four to Eight Shafts